Is Delta-8 THC Legal in Massachusetts? (April 2023 Update)

 Every state can make its own laws for delta-8 THC.

-Delta-8 THC is currently illegal in 18 states: Alaska, Arkansas, Colorado, Delaware, Hawaii, Idaho, Iowa, Montana, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Vermont, Utah, Virginia, Washington, and West Virginia.
+Delta-8 THC is currently illegal in 17 states: Colorado, Delaware, Hawaii, Idaho, Iowa, Massachusetts, Montana, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Vermont, Utah, Virginia, Washington, and West Virginia.

 The Future of Delta 8 in Massachusetts

 I expect delta 8 THC to become regulated in Massachusetts in the future.
-Since Massachusetts already allows adult-use cannabis, it makes far more sense to regulate delta 8 in the same way.
+Since Massachusetts already allows adult-use cannabis, it makes more sense to regulate delta 8 in the same way.
 If that does happen, you’ll only be able to buy delta 8 products from licensed cannabis retailers.

 Leave a Comment